IsaKiko/D3-visualising-data/05-javascript.md

 Everything between &lt;script&gt; and &lt;/script&gt; within the body will be interpreted as JavaScript code.
 Just like we did with styles, we can outsource our code into a separate file with the extension '.js'.

 So, let's go back to using the cat image for now.
-We want the cat to acknoweledge that we click on it.
+We want the cat to acknowledge that we click on it.
 First we need to create our `interaction.js` file and link to it in the HTML body.

 ~~~{.html}